coleifer/walrus/docs/cache.rst

 Cache Asynchronously
 --------------------

-If you have a function that runs slowly and would like to be able to perform other operations while waiting for the return value, you might try the *asynchronous cache decorator*, :py:meth:`~Cache.cache_asyc`.
+If you have a function that runs slowly and would like to be able to perform other operations while waiting for the return value, you might try the *asynchronous cache decorator*, :py:meth:`~Cache.cache_async`.

 The :py:meth:`~Cache.cache_async` decorator will run the decorated function in a separate thread.
 The function therefore will return immediately, even though your code may be processing in the background.
 Calls to the decorated function will return a method on a synchronized queue object.
 When the value is calculated (or returned from the cache), it will be placed in the queue and you can retrieve it.